<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Definition of a Short-Term Rental Property

 You also have to consider what type of dwelling you want to purchase when investing in short-term rentals.
 These can be anything from single-family homes to condos, townhomes, apartments, and more.
-If you look on Airbnb, you’ll notice that people also rent out RVs, teepees, and even chuckwagons as authentic vacation rentals, but for our purposes—and in terms of financing—we’ll be referring to the previously listed dwellings.
+If you look on Airbnb, you’ll notice that people also rent out RVs, teepees, and even chuckwagons as vacation rentals, but for our purposes—and in terms of financing—we’ll be referring to the previously listed dwellings.

 1. Specialized Insurance Coverage